Peter-Schorn/Play-Spotify-Songs-from-Spotlight-Search/README.md

 ```
 Paste the URL that was opened in your browser into your terminal and press enter.
 After that, the script should run.

+This script accepts one system argument: `noicon`, which will disable the setting of custom icons.
+If you don't care about the icons, then use this because the script will run several orders of magnitude faster.

 And that's it!
 If you can't get something to work, or have any questions, feel free to create an issue.